Bonding is creating a close and valued relationship. An ongoing relationship. Let’s look at a few dictionary definitions of relationship:

 1. So your first accountability is to yourself.

-You are accountable for offering the very finest products and services appropriate for your market-available to you.
+You are accountable for offering the very finest products and services appropriate for your market.
 For continuing to stretch and grow as a person.
 For being accountable for your presence here.

-To help this happen, regard yourself as a work of art in process -as a living human treasure.
-Be sensitive to the attitude of the decision-maker.
+To help this happen, be sensitive to the attitude of the decision-maker.
 Ask yourself if this transaction feels like a fit, feels like it’s right for your client and for you.
 Do you feel good about yourself; is your conscience clear after this transaction?

 2. Instead of pitching your products and services, analyze the possibilities for a mutual exchange of values.